Dental Hygiene Degree

 - Submit official high school/high school equivalent transcripts;

 - Submit official college transcripts and a Transfer Credit Evaluation Form, if applicable;

 - Satisfy Placement Testing requirements.

-- Attend a mandatory dental hygiene program informational session presented by the dental hygiene faculty on Thursday, March 16, 2017, at 2:00 PM in Health Sciences Annex - Room 906;
+- Attend a mandatory dental hygiene program informational session presented by the dental hygiene faculty on Thursday, March 8, 2018, at 8:00 AM or 3:00 PM in Health Sciences Annex - Room 906;

 - Complete the following prerequisite courses (21 credit hours) with a minimum grade of "C" in each course and a cumulative prerequisite GPA of 3.0.
 CHEM and BIOL courses must have been completed within 5 years

 Composition and Rhetoric

 Anatomy and Physiology I

 Anatomy and Physiology II Lab